NiburusVN/Matchsticks_Game_MBUI/README.md

 **!
 IMPORTANT !
 This project is an old project that I transfer in GitHub.
 The reason is that I used only GitLab and my local repositories from my old laptop.**

 # [Matchsticks_Game]
-A game that uses O.O.D - The first real O.O.D mini-project that we ever made with my partner.
+A game that uses O.O.D - The first real O.O.D mini-project that i made by myself.

 ## Introduction :